Updated: Jun 21

 Everyone I spoke to seemed happy and engaged, and the energy pervaded the entire set up.

 At a time when Hospitality needs to promote it’s positive side, the Sticky Walnut is a shining of example of how it should be done.

 The days of when staff are “just” (hate that term) a waiter or “just” a chef, should be behind us.

-I made a post earlier in the week about what makes a good or bad hospitality business, but what is evident is that good employers will encourage learning and upskilling of their team.
+Questions are often asked about what makes a good or bad hospitality business, and given the requirements of the industry it has become increasingly evident is that good employers encourage learning and upskilling of their team.

-This will encourage retention, help recruitment (by becoming an employer of choice) and provide a positive working experience.
+This, in turn, encourages retention, helps recruitment (by becoming an employer of choice) and provides a positive working experience.